RickGomez1379/TranslateDocs/README.md

 Development Setup

 For new developers looking to contribute to TranslateDocs, follow these steps to set up your development environment:
-Clone the repository from GitHub
-Open the project in Android Studio
-Ensure that Firebase ML Kit and Google Cloud Translation API dependencies are correctly configured Build and compile the project to generate an initial build
+Clone the repository from GitHub, Open the project in Android Studio, Ensure that Firebase ML Kit and Google Cloud Translation API dependencies are correctly configured, Build and compile the project to generate an initial build

 Contributors